Arittra95/DeeProMic/README.md

 git clone https://github.com/Arittra95/DeeProMic.git

 ```
 After downloading the files, you have to make a conda environment called "deepromic" using ```environment.yml``` .
-To do so, use these codes:
+To do so, use these commands:

 ```bash
 cd deepromic/